mrmcscreamypant/illiteracy-engine/readme.md

 //TODO
 <hr>

-See the wiki to get started
+See the <a href="https://github.com/mrmcscreamypant/illiteracy-engine/wiki">wiki</a> to get started